olafk/stylebook-tokendisplay-web/README.md

 It automatically creates a button in the ProductMenu of the Fragments Editor if either of the known themes is active in the current site's LayoutSet

+You'll also need to drop the config files in this project's `supporting-config` folder into your instance's `osgi/configs` folder, so that the sample portlets are properly configured.

 ## To Do

 Requires manual updates when other themes come with their own sample widget